 Ever-trendy luxury brand Louis Vuitton is getting a green makeover – right on the façade of their stores.
-“Topiade”, designed by Gregory Polleta and Sung Yang of Gas Design Group, will be a verdant vertical garden of living greenery planted onto the front and side walls of flagship LV stores in the shapes of the company’s iconic monogram logo elements.
+“Topiade”, designed by Gregory Polletta and Sung Jang of iGNITIATE, will be a verdant vertical garden of living greenery planted onto the front and side walls of flagship LV stores in the shapes of the company’s iconic monogram logo elements.
 Hopefully copy cats will follow suit, creating knock off living walls around the globe.

 The Topiade facade is an innovative redesign of existing stores without any major construction or costs of renovation.
 Inspired by the brand’s French luxury and craftsmanship, Gas Design Group wanted to create a design element that reflected the brand’s vitality.
 Creating a living façade sounded like the perfect way to capture that essence.